rothfield/doremi-script/README.md

 [Integration test results](https://rawgithub.com/rothfield/doremi-script/master/test/good_test_results/report.html?https://raw.github.com/user/repo/master/)

+   MILESTONE RELEASE Feb 12,2014 - Tests look good

+	 Status: Lilypond conversion is working.
+TODO: MusicXML output and generation of gui output for doremi-script.
+   DoremiScript is implented in Clojure and uses Instaparse for parsing

 **DoremiScript** is a small language for creating [letter based musical notation](http://en.wikipedia.org/wiki/Letter_notation).
 It currently supports western ABC style notation, [Numbered notation](http://http://en.wikipedia.org/wiki/Numbered_musical_notation) using 1234567, [Sargam](http://en.wikipedia.org/wiki/Swara) notation using english letters SrRgGmMPdnN as used at the AACM for notating Ragas, and [Devanagri notation in Bhatkande style](http://en.wikipedia.org/wiki/Musical_notation#India) [(See also)](http://www.omenad.net/page.php?goPage=http%3A%2F%2Fwww.omenad.net%2Farticles%2Fomeswarlipi.htm) using Devanagri letters for the sargam letters. **DoremiScript** lets you write letter music notation using an easy-to-read, easy-to-write plain text format, then nicely formats it using css and html.
 DoremiScript can also generate standard western notation via a [Lilypond](http://lilypond.org) converter.